Skip to Main Content

 Your homework is simple.
 Come back next week:

 3. With an "AI Experience" to share.
 A favorite source, or maybe even something that didn't work so well.
-Aim to broaden your horizons: If you are a ChatGPT devotee, branch out to another bot to compare responses.
+Aim to broaden your horizons: If you are a ChatGPT devotee, branch out to another bot like Perplexity to compare responses.
 If you've never used AI to summarize an article, try it this week to see how it helped and how it didn't.